-Ever been on holiday to Bali before?
-There are plenty of reasons why you should make a beeline for the island!
-There are also likely to be plenty of things about the location which will surprise you.
-Even if you’ve made a Balinese breakaway every now and then, it’s safe to say this is likely to be a hotspot with lots of history and intrigue worth dipping into.
+Ever been on vacation to Bali before?
+There are plenty of reasons why you should make a beeline for these islands!
+There are also likely to be plenty of things about this island that will surprise you.
+It’s safe to say this is likely to be a hotspot with lots of history and intrigue worth dipping into.

-Here are some fascinating facts about Bali which are well worth reading up on – whether or not you plan to break away here in the months and years to come!
+Here are some fun facts about Bali which are well worth reading up on – whether or not you plan to travel here in the months and years to come!

 Believe it or not, Bali as a region is generally a cluster of islands.
 There is a single island of Bali, but as a province, it makes up a smaller island group, too.

 2. The booze out here has a real kick… it can be deadly!